• Skip to primary navigation

 Halloween Pop Tarts

-These Halloween Pop Tarts are super easy to make using only two ingredients.
-You can keep them plain or adorn them with a candy flower.
+These Halloween Pop Tarts are incredibly easy to make with just two ingredients!
+Keep them simple or dress them up with a cute candy flower on top.
+They're the perfect Halloween treat for kids!

 5 from 1 vote